 14.100.
 Nepotism.
-No officer or employee shall participate, either directly or indirectly, in a decision to appoint or hire an employee of the University, either part-time or full-time, who is related to such officer or employee within the fourth degree by consanguinity (blood) or affinity (marriage).
+Pursuant to the Missouri Constitution, no officer or employee shall participate, either directly or indirectly, in a decision to appoint or hire an employee of the University, either part-time or full-time, who is related to such officer or employee within the fourth degree by consanguinity (blood) or affinity (marriage).
 It also shall be violation of this policy for an employee to supervise, either directly or indirectly, the work of another employee who is related within such fourth degree, unless the supervisory role is specifically approved by the President of the University.
+Please refer to the "Degree of Family Relationships" chart at the end of this chapter for guidance.